TuringDisciple/turingdisciple.github.io/about.md

 ---

 ### About
-This blog acts as a personal site for me to write about whatever takes my interest.
+I'm a Software Engineer with an interest in programming language design and theory, high-performance computing and computer architecture

 My github can be found [here](https://www.github.com/nasherm).
-My [Twitter](https://twitter.com/_nasherm) if you're interested.

 Opinions my own